astrotars/stream-android-encrypted-chat/README.md

     android:layout_height="wrap_content" />
 ```

-We make an API call via `BackendService.getUsers` and filter our logged in user out.
+We make an API call via `BackendService.getUsers` and filter the  logged in user out.
 We add the response to a simple `ArrayAdapter` and display our results in a `ListView`.
 When a user clicks on a list item, we start a `ChannelActivity` which is a 1-on-1 chat channel.

 # Step 3: Create a Private 1-on-1 Channel